Storm Reference - Introduction¶

 Storm as a Pipeline¶

-Every object in a Cortex is a Node, so Storm operations act on nodes.
-Not only are chained operations carried out from left to right, but nodes pass individually through the chain.
+Most objects in a Cortex are nodes (Node), so most Storm operations act on nodes.
+Not only are chained Storm operations carried out from left to right, but nodes pass individually through the chain.
 The series of Storm operations (i.e., the overall Storm query) can be thought of as a “pipeline”.
-Regardless of how simple or complex the Storm query is, and regardless of whether the initial Storm dataset (the initial nodes) consists of one node or 100,000 nodes, each node is “fired” through the query pipeline one at a time.
+Regardless of how simple or complex the Storm query is, and regardless of whether your initial working set consists of one node or 100,000 nodes, each node is “fired” through the query pipeline one at a time.

 A key advantage of this behavior is that it provides significant latency and memory use reduction to Storm.
 Because nodes are operated on one at a time, Storm can start returning results immediately even if the initial data set is quite large.